jcolag/silver-bat-01-seeking-refuge/text/03-ropes.md

 Mission accomplished!

 We're loaning each of the residents some money, so they'll effectively be paying some "rent" for a while.
 Three of them needed better jobs and two needed childcare, which I think Wooster Amalgamated can handle.
-Three more needed Eun-Ju's magic accountant pixie dust to keep the purchase off of the radar of abusive exes.
+Three more needed Eun-Ju's magic accountant pixie dust to keep the purchase under the radar of abusive exes.
 And we're going to need to set them up with a good contractor willing to negotiate their rates, but the city has twenty-six new home-owners and their umbrella organization has a fiscal duty to keep prices affordable, should they expand in the future.

 Eun-Ju stays behind to help a few of them with business plans, most legal, one or two...less so, but we can't exactly judge, since they're not hurting anybody and it's not like Eun-Ju's work doesn't already include an almost comical amount of money laundering.
 Since she's acting like a kid in an actual candy store, I slip out, but not before making a note to ask her if this sort of scheme would scale through the entire city, empowering hundreds of thousands instead of the dozens we happen to notice.